cs1302uga/cs1302-hw0.5/README.md

 1. Once your code is completed, exit the Emacs text editor.
 You should still be in the `cs1302-hw0.5` diretory.
 1. Create a new folder called `bin` directly within the `cs1302-hw0.5` directory.
-1. Compile the three Java files located in the `src` directory - placing the byte code (`.class`) files in the `bin` directory (remember, order matters!).
+1. Compile the three Java files located in the `src` directory - placing the byte code (`.class`) files in the `bin` directory (remember, compilation order matters!).
 Also, don't forget to use the `-d` command-line option when compiling.
    * Note that the Java files are not in a named package.
 For this homework, compiling to the default package is okay.
 1. If you have any syntax errors, note where the error occurs, go back into `TicTacToeGame.java` and fix the errors.
 1. Once your code compiles, run the `TicTacToeTester` class and make sure it passes all tests.
 If not, fix the bugs in the